Interpreting Your Share Picture

 Comparing Notes with Friends

-Because the layout is canonical, two people who solved the same puzzle can hold their share images side by side and see exactly where their paths diverged.
+Because the layout is canonical, two people who solved the same puzzle can compare their shares side by side and see exactly where their paths diverged.
 One player might have nailed the left subtree immediately while struggling with the root; another might have had the root locked in from guess one but worked through the leaves slowly.
-The share image makes that conversation specific and visual rather than vague.
+The share text makes that conversation specific rather than vague.